Optimal Computing Budget Allocation for Data-driven Ranking and Selection: NUMERICAL EXPERIMENT

 \subsection{Comparison Baselines}

-We test the performance of IU-OCBA-approx(-UC) and IU-OCBA-balance(-UC) by comparing with (i) Equal Allocation, which allocates an equal simulation budget to all design-input pairs; (ii) Equal-OCBA-approx/Equal-OCBA-balance, which assigns an equal budget to input components and but uses OCBA-approx or OCBA-balance to allocate budget to different designs for each fixed input components.
-On a related note, we do not compare the SEIU algorithm by \cite{Wu2022data}, which also considers the R\&S with streaming input data but took a fixed confidence formulation.
+We test the performance of DD-OCBA-approx(-C) and DD-OCBA-balance(-C) by comparing with (i) Equal Allocation, which allocates an equal simulation budget to all design-input pairs, and (ii) Adaptive OCBA, which is an extension of the OCBA (see \cite{chen2000simulation}) algorithm to our data-driven setting.
+OCBA sequentially decides the next system to simulate based on the past simulation samples, whereas Adaptive OCBA uses the same budget allocation rule as OCBA, but with simulation samples generated under the current estimated input distribution each time as opposed to a fixed input distribution in OCBA.
+In our context, with the current posterior distribution $\pi$, a simulation output for design $i$ is generated by first sampling $\theta \sim \pi$ and then running the simulation procedure under this parameter $\theta$ to get a sample of $X_i(\theta)$.
+In fact, Adaptive OCBA can be viewed as a special case of DD-OCBA-approx-C with number of sub-space $D=1$ and the entire space $\Theta$ to be finite.
+On a related note, we do not explicitly compare with the SEIU algorithm by \cite{Wu2022data}, which also considers the R\&S with streaming input data but took a fixed confidence formulation.
 From the perspective of budget allocation, they simply equally allocate the budget to all designs with elimination until only one is left with a given confidence level.
 Hence, applying their method to the setting of fixed budget R\&S is equivalent to using Equal Allocation.

-We test the procedures on two different scenarios, beginning with a quadratic problem with known components.
-We then test on a portfolio problem with both components and weights unknown.
+We test the procedures on two different problems, beginning with a quadratic problem with finite input parameter space and then on a portfolio problem with continuous parameter space.